dumpacson/Blood-Bank-Donation-System/README.md

 ## Features & Functionalities

 #### Homepage
-- Introduction – A short brief on the blood bank’s website.
+- Introduction – A short brief on the blood bank’s website & also information regarding the blood donation process.

-- Make an Appointment - New & old donors can make an appointment to avoid waiting in line to donate their blood.
+- Make an Appointment Button - A button in the make an appointment section that redirects to the make an appointment page.

 - Contact Us – Blood Bank’s Information.<br/><br/>

 #### Register page
-- Page for donors to make new donor accounts for the system.<br/><br/>
+- Page for new donors to register for new accounts in the system.<br/><br/>

 #### Login page
 - Page for doctors and donors to log into their account.<br/><br/>

-#### Profile Page
+#### Profile Pages

-<span style="text-decoration: underline">Doctor</span>
+<ins>Doctor</ins>

-- Profile Icon - Dropdown (account details, donations’ table, donors’ table)
+- Profile Icon - Dropdown (account details, donations’ table, donors’ table, blood bags table)
 - Donors Page - List of all the details of the donors.
 (ID, Name, Age, Gender, Blood Type, Number of Donations)
 - Donations Page - List of all the details of the donations.
-(ID, Name, Age, Gender, Blood Type, Date of Donation)<br/><br/>
+(ID, Name, Age, Gender, Blood Type, Date of Donation)

-<span style="text-decoration: underline">Donor</span>
+- Available Blood Bags Page - List of all the stored blood bags in the blood bank.
+(Blood Type, Amount)<br/><br/>

+<ins>Donor</ins>

 - Profile Icon - Dropdown (account details, past donations)
 - Make An Appointment<br/><br/>